-Boxe-Française Savate is a unique ring fighting art.
-The kicks are French and the punching is from English boxing.
-The combination creates an agile modern sport that is practised around the world.
+Boxe-Française Savate is a unique ring fighting art that fuses French kicking with English boxing.
+It is an agile modern sport that is practised by men and women of all ages around the world.

 Savate has roots in the 1800s, combining the Southern-French kicks of Chausson, with Savate (meaning old boot) from Parisian street fighting.
 Charles Lecour formalised the art of Boxe-Française Savate in 1838 after reputedly being beaten by an English boxer.